Frieso-Turkstra/SemEval-2024/README.md

 # SemEval-2024
 This repository is dedicated to Task 8: Multigenerator, Multidomain, and Multilingual Black-Box Machine-Generated Text Detection.
 We participated in subtask A (both the mono- and multilingual track) and subtask B.

+Additional files are stored as a back-up on the following public drive: https://drive.google.com/drive/folders/1nFSLDokaWRDR-0dez6jvRBTPk_6cZXvX?usp=drive_link

 ## Train model